Siege of Astorga: Location

 Astorga is located in the province of León, in northwest Spain.
 Because of its location, it sat on the flank of the French army as they advanced into Spain, and then invaded Portugal.
 The city was built into a hill, part of the Manzanal mountains; and therefore was provided with natural defenses.
 The French had already been defeated once trying to take the city, in September 1809, after which General La Romana repaired the walls of the city and built up its defenses.

 Forces

 The French forces, part of André Masséna's army, were led by Jean-Andoche Junot.
 Junot arrived at Astorga on March 21 with Napoleon's 8th corps, consisting of 12,000 men, including 1,200 cavalry forces.
 Junot's forces included the Irish Legion; they had joined earlier that month.
 Astorga would be the first action for the Second Battalion of the Legion.
-Junot placed Bertrand Clausel's division in the position Loison had held, with Solignac in support, and St. Croix to watch the rear.
+Junot placed Bertrand Clauzel's division in the position Loison had held, with Solignac in support, and St. Croix to watch the rear.